 - 9. Turn the squares and bake them for another 30 minutes

 - 10. Let it cool, and you have hardtack!

 In this article, I will teach you exactly how to make hardtack.

 I have gotten the question, “how do you make hardtack,” hundreds of times from others.
 So, here is how to make hardtack.

 Hardtack is a simple, low-calorie cracker, survival rations, made from flour, salt, and water.
-The most significant part about it is that if you hardtack properly, it can last for centuries.
+The most significant part about it is that if you hardtack properly, it can last for over 100 years.

 There is hardtack from the mid-1800s in museums today.
 Hardtack also has no trouble withstanding heat as well.

 Hardtack was once used on sea voyages because of how inexpensive it was.
 It was named pilot bread, cabin bread, ship biscuit, and sea bread.